 - Winter was much harder for her, the cold, dreary months triggering sadness and loss of energy.
-She had bought a special kind of light to use during that time.
+She bought a special kind of light to use during that time.

 - She’d loved being a hands-on mom, and had to rebuild a sense purpose after her last child left home.

 - Her self-worth had suffered from her lifelong battle with food, but also from an embattled relationship with her father where he constantly had constantly criticized her a child.
 She was insecure around others, and a lot of our work focused on building a sense of competence.

 - Plus, depression ran in her family, especially on her mother’s side.
-She could remember her grandmother, at times not getting out of bed for long stretches of time, her door shut, isolating herself from her family.
+She could remember her grandmother not getting out of bed for long stretches of time, her door shut, isolating herself from her family.
 She’d never wanted to be like her.